 Open positions

-If you are interested in joining my team within the LPL (CNRS UMR 7309) in Aix-en-Provence as a Master’s student, PhD student, or postdoctoral researcher, feel free to contact me at any time, even if no open position matching your profile is currently advertised.
+If you are interested in joining my team within the LPL (CNRS UMR 7309) in Aix-en-Provence (France) as a Master’s student, PhD student, or postdoctoral researcher, feel free to contact me at any time, even if no open position matching your profile is currently advertised.

 Postdoctoral positions

 There are currently no officially announced postdoctoral positions, but feel free to contact me at any time to inquire about opportunities.
+For instance, if you are currently working out of France, you could consider applying to a MSCA postdoc grant (deadline: around September every year) or a Fyssen postdoc grant (deadline: around March every year) in my team.

 PhD positions